Solo camping alone as a woman can seem like a scary idea, but in reality, there are so many advantages.

-1. Always Let Someone Know Where You’ll Be Camping
+Always Let Someone Know Where You’ll Be Camping

 It’s always a good idea to let someone know where you’ll be camping, whether you’re camping alone or not.
 Let them know how long you’ll be gone and give them a call when you get back so they know you’ve arrived home safely.

-2. Camp Somewhere You’re Familiar With
+Camp Somewhere You’re Familiar With

-Even if it is a place you’ve been a hundred times, it will look and feel differently when you’re on your own.
+Even if it is a place you’ve been to a hundred times, it will look and feel differently when you’re on your own.
 Being familiar with the camping area can go a long way in helping you feel more confident and relaxed.

 Since there’s nobody to rely on but yourself when camping alone, you’re responsible for packing all necessary gear, planning all the meals, and making all the decisions if a problem were to arise.

 It’s not a bad idea to test out all your gear at home before your first solo camping trip.
-Pitch your tent and test out your camp stove to make sure you can do it on your own and that everything is in working order.
+If you’re tent camping, pitch your tent and test out your stove to make sure you can do it on your own and that everything is in working order.

-4. Befriend a Ranger or Camp Host
+Befriend a Ranger or Camp Host

 When camping alone, don’t hesitate to stop in the ranger’s office or introduce yourself to the camp host.
 Rangers and camp hosts can be very helpful if you have a problem — plus they are typically aware of what’s going on and around their campground and can alert you to any current threats.